nelc/futurex-translations/README.md

 make pull_and_replace
 ```

+## Adding Custom Translations
+- Add the translation file manually into this repository e.g.  `translations-custom/frontend-essentials/src/i18n/messages/ar.json`.
+- Run `make pull_and_replace` to add the custom translations into the `translations/` directory.
+- Create a pull request and merge in the release branch e.g. `open-release/redwood.master`
+- Update the `pull_translations` program in the `Makefile` of the repository e.g. Frontend Learning MFE.
+- Re-deploy the Micro-frontend or the Microservice to fetch the latest translations.

 ## Directory Structure

 - `translations-upstream`: The upstream unmodified copy will be placed e.g. `translations-upstream/edx-platform/conf/locale`.
+- `translations-custom`: FutureX-specific translatiosn goes here e.g. `translations-custom/frontend-essentials/src/i18n/messages/ar.json`.
-- `translations`: This contains a combined version of both upstream with overridden entries replaced.
-This file is going to be used by Tutor as described in the section below.
+- `translations`: This contains a final version of both upstream with overridden entries replaced.
+This directory is going to be used by Tutor as described in the section below.

 ## Using in Tutor
 As of Redwood, this repository is ready to be used in Tutor directly without additional plugins by setting the following configuration in Tutor: